 In preparing this update, Mars Hill built on the planning foundation it established in its 1992 Comprehensive Plan by examining what goals from that Plan had been achieved, what strategies were implemented, and what had changed in the community.
-The update explored current trends, assessed the effect of continued decline in population, jobs, and businesses, and updated the goals, policies, strategies, and various plans to guide community efforts over the coming ten years.
+The update explored current trends, assessed the effect of continued decline in population, jobs, and businesses, discussed the issues and implications raised in updating the inventory chapters, and updated the goals, policies, strategies, and various plans to guide community efforts over the coming ten years.
 It reflects where the Town is now, where it would like to go, and what it needs to do to get there.

 Because this document is an update to the 1992 Plan, the inventory builds off of and does not repeat information that is provided in the 1992 Plan, such as the description of environmental features.
 Most of the policy and plan components are new, though they often reflect past planning directions, for example, the Future Land Use Plan retains most of the designations, with a few adjustments.
 As a result, where the 2013 Comprehensive Plan updates and builds on data in similar chapters of the 1992 Comprehensive Plan, and has not been updated or changed, it is herein incorporated by reference.